mdrmike/sato2sailing/calendar.md

 ---
 layout: sidebar
-title: Calendar
+title: "Sato Sailing Events Calendar"
 permalink: /calendar/
 published: true
 ---

-# Sato Sailing Events Calendar

 Add our calendar to your Google Calendar by clicking the icon at the bottom right.